 But how much water should a pregnant woman drink?
 Is there a limit to how much water you can drink before giving birth?
 In this article, we explore the different benefits of drinking water while expecting — and the recommended water intake that you can follow to keep yourself, and your baby, well-hydrated throughout your pregnancy!

 Ideally, pregnant women should be drinking 8 to 12 glasses of water daily, amounting to around 64 oz. to 96 oz.
 Water is not only important for hydration, but drinking enough water will help your body absorb adequate nutrients essential for pregnancy.
 A general rule of thumb is to drink whenever you feel thirsty.
 Your thirst is your body’s natural way of telling you to hydrate.

 You should also consult your practitioner for the best water intake suggestion for you and your baby.
 A good tip to always remember when drinking is to space out small sips rather than gulping down multiple cups at once, which can leave you feeling extra bloated and uncomfortable.

-To put it simply, it helps your body absorb all the essential nutrients into the cells and delivers all the vitamins, minerals and hormones to the blood cells.
-Afterwards, these nutrient-rich blood cells make their way to the placenta and all the way to your baby.
-Water is also responsible for flushing out toxins from your kidneys, keeping you and your baby protected from any bacteria, infections and illnesses down the line.
+To put it simply, water helps your body absorb all the essential nutrients into the cells and delivers all the vitamins, minerals and hormones to the blood cells.
+These nutrient-rich blood cells make their way to the placenta and all the way to your baby.
+Hydration helps form and maintain the amniotic fluid that surrounds your baby during pregnancy.

-By drinking the recommended amount of water per day, you can ensure that you will stay hydrated all throughout your pregnancy — preventing the risk of dehydration and fatigue that can affect your baby’s health.
+Drinking the recommended amount of water per day will ensure that you stay hydrated all throughout your pregnancy — preventing the risk of dehydration and fatigue that can affect your baby’s health.

 To request more information or to get an estimate, simply fill out the contact form below.